Welcome to today's edition of the Rush 24-7 podcast.

 And it was my idea.

-And I said, I have an idea.
+And I said, I got an idea.

 Why don't I on the radio call a local grocery store and ask if they have any frozen raccoon TV dinners?

-And you, as Ernestine, the operator are monitoring phone calls, and you randomly overhear mine, and you are outraged that there is frozen raccoon TV dinners on sale at a local grocery store, and you want the details, and you're going to report me to the ASPC.
+And you, as Ernestine, the operator, are monitoring phone calls and you randomly overhear mine and you are outraged that there is frozen raccoon TV dinners on sale at a local grocery store and you want the details and you're going to report me to the ASPC.

 And that's what we did.